alexakreizinger/personal-site/content/samples.md

 : An integration walkthrough that explains how to configure Okta single sign-on access for the CompanyName Dashboard.

 ## API docs
-I wish I could share more samples of the actual API/SDK docs that I've worked on in the past, but most of them were for private audiences only... so I improvised by designing my own (non-functional) API and documenting that instead.
+I wish I could share the actual APIs and SDKs I've worked on, but it's hard to do that without divulging sensitive product info... so, for the sake of this sample collection, I opted to design my own mock API and document that instead.

 :computer: [Pigeon Protocol API](https://samples.alexakreizinger.com/api/pigeon-protocol) : An API reference for the fictitious Pigeon Protocol service.

 ## Content marketing
-Not your typical tech writer fare, but I reported to Marketing during one role and wrote enough marketing-focused materials on the side to warrant including a few here.
+Not your typical tech writer fare, but I reported to Marketing at one point and wrote enough marketing-led docs to warrant including some here.
 (Like the [user guides](#user-guides), these are real samples—minus any identifying details.)

 :books: [User Risk Factors](https://samples.alexakreizinger.com/blog/risk-factors/) : A short blog post that explains some of the most common user risk factors flagged by CompanyName’s fraud detection algorithm.